ctrueden/equilibrium/_pages/index.md

 * Try to hail from a unique territory and/or race.
 This helps diversity and world-building.
 * Have a reason in mind for why you are part of (or being recruited for) the SPI.
 * Have an unsolved mystery in your backstory.
-* SPI agents are currently 10th level.
-Anything in the 5E Player's Handbook or [Xanathar's Guide to Everything](https://www.amazon.com/Xanathars-Guide-Everything-Wizards-Team/dp/0786966114) is fair game.
+* SPI agents are currently 11th level.
+Anything in the 5E Player's Handbook or [Xanathar's Guide to Everything](https://www.amazon.com/Xanathars-Guide-Everything-Wizards-Team/dp/0786966114) is fair game; for other material, please ask.

 The current player characters are: